CharanNs/NYC-Subway-Data-Analysis/README.md

 # NYC-Subway-Data-Analysis
 Project of the Nanodegree Program "Big Data Foundations", Udacity.

-The notebook can be found here and the requested version in HTML can be found here.
+The Jupyter file and the html file have been attached here.
 All files containing the data consumed or generated during project execution can be found in the data directory.